top of page

 membership

-Membership in HolyGrail 2.0 is open to all interested stakeholders from the packaging value chain.
-So far, 160+ companies and organisations have registered to HolyGrail 2.0.
+Membership in HolyGrail 2.0 consisted of pioneering stakeholders from the packaging value chain.
+130+ companies and organisations have registered to HolyGrail 2.0 throughout the four Initiative years.

 please have a look at our Membership Kit:

-Associate membership – open to all stakeholders from the packaging value chain / 3.000 EUR for 3r
+Associate membership – open to all stakeholders from the packaging value chain except for brand owners and retailers / 3.000 EUR for

 For further information: circularpackaging2030@aim.be